michaelmusty/michaelmusty.github.io/projects.md

   [arXiv (in progress)]()

 <h3>A Database of Belyi Maps</h3>
-  In this paper, we compute a database of thousands or Belyi maps up to degree 9.
+  In this paper, we compute a database of thousands of Belyi maps up to degree 9.
   On top of the group effort to compute an exhaustive list of Belyi maps, my main responsibility in this project was implementing the database